top of page

 SHORT AND SWEET

-Starting in the mountain village of O Cebreiro, this section of the French Way offers first-time pilgrims a scenic and spiritual introduction to the Camino.
-Passing through rolling hills, stone villages, and ancient churches, it combines manageable distances with rich tradition.
-This route allows beginners to experience the heart of the Camino in a shorter, meaningful journey.
+For those short on time, the section of the French Way starting from O Cebreiro offers a perfect introduction to the Camino.
+This route provides a scenic and spiritual journey through rolling hills, stone villages, and ancient churches.
+It combines manageable distances with rich tradition, allowing beginners to experience the heart of the Camino in a shorter, yet deeply meaningful, pilgrimage.

 💰 Price: From €2,750 per person